Feet in Water, Head on Fire

 Street level entrance, elevator and ramp available.
 Accessible gender neutral and single occupancy washroom with automatic door.

-For a map of Ace Hotel Toronto, click here
+For a map to Ace Hotel Toronto, click here

 Presented With: